Robert Eggers: Career

 Eggers began his career as a designer and director of theatre productions in New York, primarily in experimental and street theatre, before transitioning to working in film.
 He wrote and directed the horror film The Witch (2015) in his feature film directorial debut, and it premiered at the 2015 Sundance Film Festival before A24 acquired it.
 It was released theatrically on February 19, 2016.
 Critical reception was largely positive, and the film earned over $40 million against a budget of $4 million.

 Eggers's next film, The Lighthouse (2019), was also a period piece and received critical acclaim.
 He directed the film from a screenplay he co-wrote with his brother, Max, and it stars Robert Pattinson and Willem Dafoe.
 In 2022, the Amleth-inspired Viking epic film The Northman was released, starring Alexander Skarsgård, Nicole Kidman, Anya Taylor-Joy, Ethan Hawke, Björk, and Willem Dafoe.
 Critical reception was largely positive, but the film underperformed at the box office and did not make a profit until it was released on VOD.

 In July 2015, it was reported that Eggers would write and direct a remake of the silent film Nosferatu (1922).
 The film was set to be produced by Jay Van Hoy and Lars Knudsen for Studio 8.
 In November 2016, Eggers expressed surprise that the Nosferatu remake was going to be his second film, saying, "It feels ugly and blasphemous and egomaniacal and disgusting for a filmmaker in my place to do Nosferatu next.
 I was really planning on waiting a while, but that's how fate shook out."
 Eggers had previously directed his high school's performance of the Nosferatu play, and was hired to direct a professional version of the play due to his work.
 Eggers credited this as the event that inspired him to pursue a career in filmmaking.
 Eggers eventually opted to delay his version of the film, going on to direct The Lighthouse and The Northman first.
 The Witch star Anya Taylor-Joy was attached to the cast alongside Harry Styles, but both dropped out in 2022.
 In September 2022, it was reported that the film would star Bill Skarsgård in the title role alongside Lily-Rose Depp.
 Nosferatu became his fourth film.

 In January 2025, it was reported Eggers would direct Werwulf, a werewolf horror film set in 13th-century England.
 The film's North American release is currently set for Christmas Day 2026.
-Aaron Taylor-Johnson was confirmed to star in Werwulf in July 2025, with Lily Rose-Depp and Willem Dafoe in talks.
+Aaron Taylor-Johnson was confirmed to star in Werwulf in July 2025, alongside Lily-Rose Depp and Willem Dafoe.

+In 2026, Eggers was honoured at the 59th Sitges Film Festival with the Time Machine Award (The Màquina del Temps).